Speaking of HealthThe 5 Ws of healthy hands can help you avoid germs, illnessesDecember 07, 2023

 Learning the options

-Rose met with Katie Plamann, a genetic counselor at Mayo Clinic Health System, who explained Rose's options.
-Katie says this is an essential part of the process.
-Part of her job is to help patients navigate the complexity of genetic testing.
+Rose met with a genetic counselor at Mayo Clinic Health System, who explained Rose's options and helped her navigate the complexity of genetic testing.

 "Being that I'm 67 and have already had three types of cancer, I guess I'm more proactive in my own health care," Rose says.
 "This was more for my children and grandchildren.
 If they learn they are at risk, they can go in for earlier screenings.
 If you catch them early, the success rate for treatment is a lot better."